 This model is a more complex version of the previous model.
 Like the previous model, it provides an example of integrating chemical processes into a GoldSim model where the chemical processes are represented by theoretical equilibrium and empirical relationships developed by methods outside of GoldSim (in this case PHREEQC).
 The model simulates some of the major chemical processes that occur in a water treatment plant designed to neutralize and remove metals from an influent water typical of acid mine drainage.
 These processes require lime and air addition to the water and produce sludge.

 The purpose of this example model is to provide an example of an approach for using an External element to link a GoldSim model to the geochemical model PHREEQC.
 The External element allows complex calculations not easily implemented directly in GoldSim by connecting to functions that have been developed in another software language and compiled as a dynamic link library (DLL).
-In this case, those external functions are written in C++ and are designed to facilitate the transfer of chemical concentrations from GoldSim to PHREEQC, where they can be modified by PHREEQC by the effects of specified chemical processes with the results of the PHREEQC calculations returned to GoldSim.
+This facilitates the transfer of chemical concentrations from GoldSim to PHREEQC, where they can be modified by PHREEQC by the effects of specified chemical processes with the results of the PHREEQC calculations returned to GoldSim.
 This transfer of information occurs for each timestep of the GoldSim simulation.

 The model considers two streams (one acidic and one alkaline) flowing into a Pond where they mix.
 The input flow rates of the two streams can vary with time.
 Chemical equilibrium is assumed to be instantaneously achieved at the point of mixing of the two streams.
 Unlike the example in which the geochemistry is represented using Lookup Tables, the chemical compositions of the two streams that mix can vary with time.
 Hence, this is the most powerful and flexible way to integrate GoldSim with PHREEQC.